Header extractors (a) return a response header's value. To define the Header Extractor, select the header name from the Header (a) drop-down.

 For instructions on how to set other Header extractor properties, see the section Text Delimited Extractors.

 If a response is a web form, then you can use Form Field (b) extractors.
-They return a web form field value, for example, a value of any HTML textbox or hidden field.
+For example, they return a web form field value, a value of any HTML textbox or hidden field.
 To define a Form Field Extractor, select the field name from the Form Field (c) drop-down.

 If a response is XML, then you can use an XPath Extractor.
 The difference between XPath extractors and text delimited extractors is that you need to define an XPath query instead of delimiters.